louis-hildebrand/sirop-hls/README.md

 ## Evaluation

 There are some benchmarks from [Aetherling](https://dl.acm.org/doi/10.1145/3385412.3385983) in [src/test/resources/aetherling_benchmarks/original](src/test/resources/aetherling_benchmarks/original).
+> NOTE
+>
+> The Verilog files in the Aetherling repository seem to be named according to latency.
+When they were copied into this repository, they were renamed to show the throughput instead (so that the naming of benchmarks is consistent).
+So, for example, map_40.v in the Aetherling repository (which has a latency of 40 cycles and a throughput of 5 elements per cycle) was renamed to map_5.v.

 To run these, first create a Python virtual environment and install the required dependencies.
 ```shell